On-line Te Reo Māori Dictionary

 When I saw them yesterday, they were quarrelling.

-I tērā tau i kauhau a Hera i Te Tai Tonga.
+I tērā tau i kauhau a Koa i Te Tai Tokerau.

-Last year Hera gave a lecture in Southland.
+Last year Koa gave a lecture in the Northland region.

 E hia ngā tauira o te whare wānanga nei?